eschluntz/chess_engine/readme.md

 4. order the moves in some better way?

 Upon further thought, it will probably be easiest to generate possible moves at the same time as testing legality - especially for "sliding" pieces, that must stop at the first thing they hit.

+### Future Improvements

+1. Finish all special moves: en passant, promoting pawns, castling
+2. Iterative deepening to keep a constant time, rather than depth level. also to improve move ordering
+3. Transposition Tables - Basically a hashtable for scores for any board position we've seen so far.
+  a.
+Use this with iterative deepening to provide move orderings using depth-1 saves.